Justification of Red List Category

 Little is known about the population status of this species, or how it is affected by habitat degradation, but it is suspected to be undergoing an unquantified decline, owing to habitat loss to road construction and wildfires and other human pressures within its range.

 Liocichla bugunorum was described from Eaglenest Wildlife Sanctuary, Arunachal Pradesh, India.
 Since the original sighting, the species has also been sighted near Bomdila (C. Bonpo in litt.
 2011) and since 2009, at least six breeding territories have been recorded in a small area of Lama Camp in Eaglenest Wildlife Sanctuary (Grewal 2009, S. Dalvi and P. Alstrom in litt.
 2012, J. Eaton in litt.
 2014).
 There are only three known localities at present, although analysis of the distribution of apparently suitable habitat suggests it could range more widely in Arunachal Pradesh and also into neighbouring Bhutan and China (Peterson and Papes 2006, S. Dalvi in litt.
 2012).
 However, a survey of other suitable areas surrounding the type locality failed to record this species (R. Athreya in litt.
 2007), and fieldwork in May 2007 found very few additional suitable areas in western Kameng district (S. Dalvi in litt.
 2012).
+Despite this, several individuals were caught in mist nets in an area where the species had only been seen once before in 2006 (R. Athreya in litt.
+2016).
 Given its striking plumage and distinctive vocalisations it is unlikely that the species could have escaped detection for so long if it were relatively common and widespread.

-Little is known about this species, although all sightings have occurred on heavily disturbed hillsides over 2,000 m and among dense scrub, small trees (Anon 2006) and bamboo (C. Bonpo in litt.
-2011).
-Other Liocichla spp. occur in evergreen primary forest and some secondary habitats, typically singly or in pairs.
+Little is known about this species.
+Most records are from heavily disturbed hillsides over 2,000m (though some down to 1,850m [R. Athreya in litt.
+2016]) and among dense scrub, small trees (Anon 2006) and bamboo (C. Bonpo in litt.
+2011); though the area where the species has been recorded is part of a wider area of contiguous closed canopy forest.
+Other members of the genus occur in evergreen primary forest and some secondary habitats, typically singly or in pairs.
 They tend to be unobtrusive.
-The area where this species has been recorded is part of a wider area of contiguous closed canopy forest.

-Little is known, but the species has been recorded from logged forest which may well be sub-optimal habitat, as surveys of similar habitat surrounding known localities were fruitless (Anon 2006).
+Little is known, but the species has been recorded from logged forest, which may well be sub-optimal habitat as surveys of similar habitat surrounding known localities were fruitless (Anon 2006).
 Logging for fuel-wood and timber continues at one of the known localities for the species, as local Bugun people rely heavily on local timber for fuel and construction.
 In 2012-2013, habitat at Lama Camp was further fragmented by the construction of a new road, which is expected to lead to more habitat degradation in the immediate vicinity (J. Eaton in litt.
-2014).
+2014), although recently human activity in the area of the camp has reduced (R. Athreya in litt.
+2016).
 Uncontrolled fires also pose a risk to the species's habitat.
 At Eaglenest Wildlife Sanctuary, fire affected a large area from Lama Camp to Sunderview in February 2013, reducing the area of suitable habitat (A. P. Singh in litt.
 2014).
 Increasing tourism could pose a long term threat if it remains unregulated.

 Conservation Actions Underway